-With bold orange or yellow clusters of trumpet flowers blooming atop tall (18-24”) stalks and strappy green leaves, clivia is reminiscent of other well-loved Amaryllis family members, like Nerine and Crinum.
-It is a perennial but is only winter hardy in USDA Zones 9-11.
-The upward-facing clivia trumpets are somewhat smaller than those of another relative, the showy amaryllis (Hippeastrum app.), but each cluster contains more flowers.
-Clivia colors are dramatic—bright orange is the most common—but it is not hard to find pale or bright yellow varieties.
+With bold orange or yellow clusters of trumpet-shaped flowers blooming atop tall (18-24”) stalks and strappy green leaves, clivia is reminiscent of other well-loved Amaryllis family members, like amaryllis (Hippeastrum hybrids) and Jersey lilies (Nerine spp.).
+In fact, the upward-facing clivia trumpets look somewhat like small amaryllis flowers.
+The tender perennial is only winter hardy in USDA Hardiness Zones 9-11.

-The colorful flowers were a hit and clivia became a “must have” for wealthy Victorian plant collectors.
-As the nineteenth century progressed, the cheerful orange blooms made frequent appearances in conservatories and greenhouses.
-Fast forward nearly 100 years, to the second half of the twentieth century, and breeders in the United States, Australia and elsewhere were hard at work enlarging the number of forms and colors, especially in the yellow range.
-Hybridization has also resulted in peach, pink and red-flowered forms, though they are quite expensive.
-While clivia hybridizing is not difficult, it takes many plant generations to produce strong, reliable new strains that come true from seed.
+The colorful flowers were a hit and clivia became a “must-have” for wealthy Victorian plant collectors.
+As the Nineteenth century progressed, the cheerful orange blooms became common in conservatories and greenhouses.
+Fast forward nearly 100 years to the second half of the twentieth century, and breeders in the United States, Australia, and elsewhere were hard at work enlarging the number of forms and colors, especially in the yellow range.
+Hybridization has also resulted in peach, pink, and, orange-red flowered forms, though they are quite expensive.
+While clivia hybridizing is not difficult, it takes many generations to produce strong, reliable new strains.

 These days, orange and yellow clivia are available at reasonable prices from many traditional and online outlets.
-For instant color, buy blooming specimens, which are the most expensive.
-However, if you are willing to be patient and play the long game, you can get a smaller plant for relatively little and nurture it to blooming size.
+Blooming specimens are the most expensive, however, if you are willing to be patient and play the long game, you can get a smaller plant for relatively little, and nurture it to blooming size.
 Remember that the pictures you see online or in catalogs are probably photos of mature plants.
-Your clivia may not have as many blooms, especially in its first year or two of flowering.
+Your smaller clivia may not have as many blooms, especially in its first year or two of flowering.

 Whether your clivia is mature or somewhat smaller, pot it up using a high-quality potting mixture, like Fafard® Professional Potting Mix.
 The size of the decorative pot should only be a little larger than the nursery pot.
 Clivia is fond of close quarters.

 The care regimen is reasonably easy.
-If yours is already in bloom, position the pot where you can see the flowers best, water when the top of the soil feels dry, and enjoy the show for up to a month.
-Afterward, place in a sunny window and continue to water and feed once a month with a balanced fertilizer diluted according to package directions.
+If yours is already in bloom, position the pot where you can see the flowers best, water when the top of the soil feels dry, and enjoy the show for up to a month in midwinter.
+Afterward, place it in a sunny window and continue to water and feed it regularly with a balanced water-soluble fertilizer according to package directions.
 If you can do so, let your clivia have a summer vacation outside in a lightly shaded location that is protected from wind and other weather-related disturbances.